dart-lang/language/working/2364 - primary constructors/feature-specification.md

 such that the value of a variable like `delta` is only used at a point in time where it exists.

-Similarly, if an identifier expression in an initializing expression of a non-late instance variable declaration resolves to an instance variable (this is currently an error, there is no access to `this`), and there is a declaring header constructor parameter that corresponds to this instance variable (that is, a declaring parameter or an initializing formal with the same name), it will evaluate to the value of the parameter.
-For example, `x` is used in the initializer for `y` in the example above, which is possible because of this mechanism.

 This can only work if the declaring header constructor is guaranteed to be executed.
 Hence the rule, mentioned above, that there cannot be any other non-redirecting generative constructors in a class that has a declaring